-Assisted living centers in Oklahoma serve older adults by providing room, board, personal care and assistance with activities of daily living.
-Centers may admit residents with Alzheimer’s disease, or another dementia, in Special Care Units.
-These units are often called “memory care” and must outline, in writing, how their services go beyond normal assisted living to address the needs of people with dementia.
-Steps must be taken, for example, to limit outside access by wandering residents, and dementia-specific training is required for staff.
+Assisted living in Oklahoma offers room, board, personal care and assistance with activities of daily living.
+Facilities may admit residents with Alzheimer’s disease or dementia into Special Care Units.
+These units are often called memory care and must outline how their services go beyond normal assisted living to address the needs of people with dementia.
+That might be done by limiting outside access to wandering residents and dementia-specific training that is a requirement of all staff.

-Personalized care for every resident in memory care in Oklahoma.
+An individualized care plan is provided for every resident in memory care in Oklahoma.
 It includes answers to the following: What is your loved one’s stage of dementia?
-Exactly which activities of daily living (ADLs like bathing or eating) does the person with dementia need help with?
+Which activities of daily living (like bathing or eating) does the patient need help with?
 What programs or activities can encourage socialization and help manage symptoms?
-Residences use multiple assessments to make care decisions, and provide living spaces that are safe and comfortable when your loved one can no longer be at home.
+Residences use multiple assessments to make care decisions, and provide living spaces that are safe and comfortable.

-Residents in memory care may also contract with outside healthcare providers for services including private nursing services, individualized health services, and hospice.
-(For information on how to help pay for these, see below.)
+Residents in memory care may also contract with outside healthcare providers for things like: private nursing services, individualized health services, and hospice.
 Residents can also receive medication administration and intermittent nursing care from the center itself, but not 24-hour nursing care.

-Oklahoma is one of the 10 least expensive states for memory care in the United States, coming in well below the national average of $5,448 per month.
+Oklahoma is one of the least expensive states for memory care in the United States, coming in well below the national average of $5,448 per month.
 In Oklahoma, memory care costs $4,675 per month.
-The state’s most expensive city for memory care is Tulsa, where costs average about $5,345 per month or $64,140 annually.
+The state’s most expensive city for memory care is its most populated city, Oklahoma City, where it costs $5,816 per month.
 The most affordable city for memory care is located to the southwest, in Lawton, running $4,307 monthly.

 Though Oklahoma is more affordable than many other states, residents who live near the eastern and southern state borders may have even less expensive options.
-Arkansas, to the east, averages about $4,125 monthly for memory care, and the town of Fort Smith, right on the border, costs about $4,000 per month for memory care.
-To the south, Texas averages $4,699 monthly, but costs there vary widely.
-Near the southern Oklahoma border, for instance, is the town of Wichita Falls, where memory care costs about $4,125 per month.
-If you’re shopping for affordable memory care, therefore, it’s a good idea to expand your search into other states, it is possible to find more memory care options for your loved one.
+Arkansas, to the east, averages $4,564 monthly for memory care, and the town of Fort Smith, right on the border, costs about $4,675 per month for memory care.
+To the south, Texas averages $4,822 monthly, but costs there vary widely.
+Near the southern Oklahoma border, for instance, is the town of Wichita Falls, where memory care costs $4,233 per month.
+By expanding your search into other states, it is possible to find more memory care options for your loved one.

-Within 30 days of moving in, a new memory care resident must be assessed for medical and personal needs using a standardized form provided by the state.
-Also, within 14 days a more comprehensive assessment must be completed, to further determine what a resident needs to thrive in the community.
-This comprehensive assessment must be redone every year.
-Assessments are performed by medical professionals working for the memory care community, and the cost of assessing may be included with the base rate or part of a one-time “community fee” that covers all up-front costs (including other details like deep cleaning and painting a new resident’s room).
+Within 30 days of moving in, a new memory care resident must be assessed for medical and personal needs.
+This is done by using a standardized form provided by the state.
+Also, within 14 days a more comprehensive assessment must be completed to determine what a resident needs to be best supported in the community.
+The comprehensive assessment must be updated every year.
+Assessments are performed by medical professionals working for the memory care community, and the cost of assessing may be included with the base rate or part of a one-time community fee that covers all up-front costs (including deep cleaning and painting a new resident’s room).
 Community fees usually run between $1,500 and $2,500.

 Someone may not move into assisted living centers if: